jonathancontreras02/Contreras-MATH485/README.md

 ---
-title: Jon's MATH485 Repository
+title: "Jon's MATH485 Repository"
-description: This repository serves as a codepath for my various coursework in MATH485: Topics in Data Science.
+description: "This repository serves as a codepath for my various coursework in MATH485: Topics in Data Science."
 ---

 ## Welcome to My MATH485 Repository